High-Risk Car Insurance in Florida

 3. Submit your FAJUA application through the agent.

-5. Your assigned insurer will provide coverage up to $300,000 combined single limit.
+5. Your assigned insurer will contact you with coverage details, including the $300,000 combined single limit.

 Car Insurance for High-Risk Drivers in Florida: Bottom Line

-Travelers and State Farm tie as the most affordable high-risk car insurance providers in Florida after analyzing rates from major insurers.
-Full coverage costs range from $143 per month for drivers with speeding tickets to $150 monthly for those with at-fault accidents, depending on your specific violation and coverage needs.
+Based on our analysis of major insurer rates, Travelers and State Farm are the most affordable high-risk car insurance providers in Florida.
+Full coverage costs $143 a month for drivers with speeding tickets and $150 for those with at-fault accidents.
+Your rate will vary based on your violation type and coverage level.

-Drivers rejected by multiple standard insurers can access required coverage through the Florida Automobile Joint Underwriting Association, which ensures you meet state insurance requirements even when traditional carriers won't provide policies.
+Drivers turned down by multiple standard insurers can get required coverage through the Florida Automobile Joint Underwriting Association.
+It lets you meet state insurance requirements even when traditional carriers won't write your policy.

 Florida Car Insurance for High-Risk Drivers: FAQ